hyeonji0831/CPE_machine_learning_prediction/README.md

 ### Results
 Logistic regression demonstrated the best performance among the models tested, with notable improvements when using augmented data.
 Performance metrics, including ROC-AUC and PR-AUC, were used to evaluate the models.

-### Conclusion
-Machine learning models, particularly logistic regression, can effectively predict CPE colonization upon ICU admission.
-These models can aid in early identification and isolation of at-risk patients, potentially reducing the spread of CPE in healthcare settings.

 ## Data Description